Castle Hill United Reformed Church is a Grade II listed building in the Ipswich local planning authority area, England. Church.

 Description

-Built as Congregational church.
-1955-56.
-Johns, Slater and Haward.
-Yellow brick, precast concrete, painted glass, steeply pitched asbestos cement-covered roof.
-Rectangular, main space with communion table at east end in projecting sanctuary and small stage to west end.
-Projecting entrance to south west beneath folded slab roof.~ The church is dominated by its steeply pitched zig-zag roof, which descends and then rises to north and south to form aisles without piers.
-Walls to north and south formed as a pattern of squares on the diagonal in precast concrete, filled with painted glass and perspex in blue and yellow.
-Continuous long top light to ridge of roof.
-Internally, unpainted precast concrete rafters and purlins are prominent features.
-At east and west end, the concrete frame rises to form a straight-sided pointed arch, above sanctuary and stage.
-A cross is set in the east wall, described in red perspex.
-A good example of a non-conformist church of the period. (prefabrication: March 1957: 208-221).
+The church is characterized by its steeply pitched zig-zag roof, which slopes down and then rises to the north and south, creating aisles without piers.
+The walls to the north and south are designed with a diagonal pattern of squares made from precast concrete, filled with blue and yellow painted glass and perspex.
+A continuous long top light runs along the ridge of the roof.
+Inside, unpainted precast concrete rafters and purlins are notable features.
+At both the east and west ends, the concrete frame rises to form a straight-sided pointed arch above the sanctuary and stage.
+A cross made of red perspex is set into the east wall.
+This church is a good example of a non-conformist church from this period.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.